Shamakhi City

-City City in Shamakhi, Azerbaijan
+City in Shamakhi, Azerbaijan

 Old Shamakhi sits under jagged ridges, home to the 8th-century Juma Mosque and the Diri Baba mausoleum carved into cliffs.
 Tourists sample regional wines, carpets and climb nearby trails for views of the Kura plain.

-Why Visit Shamakhi? #
+Why Visit Shamakhi?#

 Long established as a center of trade and spirituality, this provincial town attracts visitors for its historic mosques, marble-era mausoleums and craft traditions.
 The Friday (Juma) Mosque and nearby Diri Baba mausoleum provide architectural highlights, and workshops producing Shamakhy carpets let travelers see weaving techniques firsthand.
 Local wine and hearty regional cuisine add a sensory layer to visits, especially during market days and seasonal festivals.

-Top Things to Do in Shamakhi
+Best Things to Do in Shamakhi#

-All Attractions ›- Juma Mosque - Historic Friday mosque with classic Shirvan architectural details and ancient inscriptions.
+Juma Mosque - Historic Friday mosque with classic Shirvan architectural details and ancient inscriptions.

-- Yeddi Gumbez (Seven Domes Mausoleum) - Group of medieval mausoleums dating from the 12th century, in a quiet precinct.
+Yeddi Gumbez (Seven Domes Mausoleum) - Group of medieval mausoleums dating from the 12th century, in a quiet precinct.

-- Diri Baba Mausoleum - Cliffside mausoleum in nearby Maraza village with panoramic mountain and valley views.
+Diri Baba Mausoleum - Cliffside mausoleum in nearby Maraza village with panoramic mountain and valley views.

-- Shamakhi Astrophysical Observatory - Soviet-era observatory atop a nearby ridge offering telescope tours and mountain panoramas.
+Shamakhi Astrophysical Observatory - Soviet-era observatory atop a nearby ridge offering telescope tours and mountain panoramas.

-- Local wine cellars - Small family cellars producing regional wines, tastings sometimes available by appointment.
+Local wine cellars - Small family cellars producing regional wines, tastings sometimes available by appointment.

-- Traditional craft shops - Workshops selling woodwork, embroidery and regional souvenirs made by local artisans.
+Traditional craft shops - Workshops selling woodwork, embroidery and regional souvenirs made by local artisans.

-- Lahij village - Historic mountain village famous for copper crafts, narrow streets and traditional workshops.
+Lahij village - Historic mountain village famous for copper crafts, narrow streets and traditional workshops.

-- Baku - Azerbaijan's capital offering Icherisheher, Flame Towers and seaside promenade attractions.
+Baku - Azerbaijan’s capital offering Icherisheher, Flame Towers and seaside promenade attractions.

-Best Time to Visit Shamakhi #
+Best Time to Visit Shamakhi#

 Visit Shamakhi in spring or early autumn for pleasant weather, blooming landscapes, and fewer crowds.
 Summers are warm and sunny, while winters are cool and occasionally wet.